Clock Play: Aftermath

 The Jets, meanwhile, went into a tailspin.
 Coach Pete Carroll called the loss "staggering."
 It proved to be more than that.
-The loss set off the Jets' second straight December collapse; they would not win another game for the rest of the season.
-Carroll was fired after the season, but the Jets' slump continued under his successor, Rich Kotite; they would win only four games during Kotite's two seasons, including a franchise worst 1–15 record in 1996.
+The loss set off the Jets' second straight December collapse; they would not win another game for the rest of the season, and Coach Carroll was then fired.
+But the Jets' slump continued under his successor, Rich Kotite; they would win only four games during Kotite's two seasons, including a franchise worst 1–15 record in 1996.